ferasbg/crypton/src/README.md

 - structured signals (higher dimensionality of feature representation) + adaptive federated optimization --> more robust model with corrupted and sparse data;
 - strategy (when explaining/comparing GaussianNoise and without GaussianNoise): Other implementations apply the perturbation epsilon deeper into the network, but for maintaining dimensionality (and other reasons specified in the paper), the earlier the perturbations applied, the better (Goodfellow, et. al --> adversarial examples paper).
 - adversarial neighbors and NSL core protocol relation to fedAdagrad

+## Todo
+- compile the math required for the paper